ingava/advanced-JS-concepts/README.md

 person.dog.sayHello.call(person) // "Hello Elie"
 person.dog.determineContext.call(person) // true
 ```
-Mind that we are not invoking `sayHello` or `determineContext` methods as we don't have parenthesis there.
-We are only binding `this` to the person object.
 The `call()` method takes an infinite number of parameters.
 The first one is what we want the keyword `this` to refer to.
 In our case it is the `person` object.
 The first argument is also often called the `thisArg`.
 The other arguments are the ones that we want to pass to the method.

 #### `apply()`